 Formula: 4.71(chars/words) + 0.5(words/sentences) − 21.43

-Our SEO readability checker runs the same checks that Yoast SEO and Rank Math use to score your content.
+Our SEO readability checker runs comprehensive checks to score your content.
 Getting all green bullets doesn't guarantee rankings — but it significantly improves user experience, time on page, and the likelihood that readers will share your content.

 Shorten Your Sentences